Veterans Affairs Diabetes Trial - VADT

 Duckworth W, Abraira C, Moritz T, et al., on behalf of the VADT Investigators.
 Glucose control and vascular complications in veterans with type 2 diabetes.
 N Engl J Med 2009;360:129-39.

 Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Atherosclerotic Disease (CAD/PAD), Hypertriglyceridemia, Lipid Metabolism, Acute Heart Failure, Hypertension

-Keywords: Coronary Artery Disease, Follow-Up Studies, Platelet Aggregation Inhibitors, Hyperlipidemias, Diabetes Mellitus, Type 2, Thiazoles, Risk Factors, Creatinine, Hypoglycemia, Hemoglobin A, Glycosylated, Sulfonylurea Compounds, Metformin, Confidence Intervals, Hypertension, Thiazolidinediones, Myocardial Infarction, Insulin, Stroke, Gangrene, Immunosuppressive Agents, Body Mass Index, Heart Failure, Hypoglycemic Agents, Triglycerides
+Keywords: Coronary Artery Disease, Follow-Up Studies, Platelet Aggregation Inhibitors, Hyperlipidemias, Diabetes Mellitus, Type 2, Thiazoles, Risk Factors, Creatinine, Hypoglycemia, Glycated Hemoglobin A, Sulfonylurea Compounds, Metformin, Confidence Intervals, Hypertension, Thiazolidinediones, Myocardial Infarction, Insulin, Stroke, Gangrene, Immunosuppressive Agents, Body Mass Index, Heart Failure, Hypoglycemic Agents, Triglycerides

 < Back to Listings